Recent research has led to some misleading headlines, some of which claim that vaping can cause cancer.

 One 2016 study found that certain vape juice flavors were more toxic to lung cells.
 Among the flavors tested, strawberry was the most toxic.
 Coffee- and menthol-flavored e-juices also had toxic effects.

 Vaping devices and liquids are regulated by the

 Manufacturers aren’t required to list e-juice ingredients.
 However, as of 2018, they are required to submit an ingredient list to the FDA.

 Juices and e-liquids contain several different types of ingredients.
 The main ingredients are listed below.

 Different vape juices contain different nicotine concentrations.

-Higher nicotine concentrations are associated with of adverse health effects.
+Higher nicotine concentrations are associated with

 People who are dependent on nicotine may consider gradually tapering the quantity of nicotine per milliliter.